HANICA-DWA/sep2021-project-opossum/documentatie/Software-Guidebook/Software-Guidebook-WCAG-Tool.md

 Fortunately.
 Y.js is shipped with a lot of features which makes it powerful enough to implement the previous listed featured:

-- A presence list is implemented using[Y.js’ awareness](https://docs.yjs.dev/api/about-awareness)
+- A presence list is implemented using [Y.js’ awareness](https://docs.yjs.dev/api/about-awareness)
-- Collaborative input fields and cursors are implemented using[React Quill](https://www.npmjs.com/package/react-quill/v/2.0.0-beta.4), a rich text editor and[Yjs’ Quill Binding](https://github.com/yjs/y-quill/).
+- Collaborative input fields and cursors are implemented using [React Quill](https://www.npmjs.com/package/react-quill/v/2.0.0-beta.4), a rich text editor and [Yjs’ Quill Binding](https://github.com/yjs/y-quill/).
-- The collaborative annotation list is implemented using the[shared Array Data Type](https://github.com/yjs/y-quill/).
+- The collaborative annotation list is implemented using the [shared Array Data Type](https://github.com/yjs/y-quill/).
-- To share all data type changes and awareness information[y-websocket](https://github.com/yjs/y-websocket) is used.
+- To share all data type changes and awareness information [y-websocket](https://github.com/yjs/y-websocket) is used.

-Before working on these frameworks I recommended reading the documentation of[Yjs](https://github.com/yjs/yjs),[React Quill](https://www.npmjs.com/package/react-quill/v/2.0.0-beta.4) and this [Spike](https://github.com/HANICA-DWA/sep2021-project-opossum/tree/develop/documentatie/Spikes/collaboration) about collaboration and the implementation of Yjs in React.
+Before working on these frameworks I recommended reading the documentation of [Yjs](https://github.com/yjs/yjs), [React Quill](https://www.npmjs.com/package/react-quill/v/2.0.0-beta.4) and this [Spike](https://github.com/HANICA-DWA/sep2021-project-opossum/tree/develop/documentatie/Spikes/collaboration) about collaboration and the implementation of Yjs in React.

 # Data